Code-Institute-Submissions/lights-camera-quiz-time/README.md

 ### Testing on Browers and Devices
 #### Browser Testing
-- The site was tested on Google Chrome, Microsoft Edge and Internet Explorer.
+- The site was tested on Google Chrome and Microsoft Edge.
 - The layout and positioning of the buttons on the home screen and question and answer boxes appear consistent.
 - The external social media links all work and open in a new tab.
 - The internal links to the home screen accessible from the main heading and home buttons on the end screen and high scores screen all return the user to the home screen.